DC-analysis/dclab/docs/sec_av_emodulus/index.rst

     cell area.
 The values of the Young's moduli in the regions shown depend on the channel size, the flow rate, the temperature, and the viscosity of the medium :cite:`Mietke2015`.
-    Here, they are computed for a 20 µm wide channel at 23°C with an effective pixel size of 0.34 µm.
+    Here, they are computed for a 20 µm wide channel at 23°C using the viscosity model `buyukurganci-2022` with an effective pixel size of 0.34 µm.
 The data are corrected for pixelation effects according to :cite:`Herold2017`.

 HE-2D-FEM-22 and HE-3D-FEM-22